 Author's note: You may also want to read my other post called, "Very Few Will Hear the Trumpet".
-Then check out "Are You Rapture Ready?"
-And "The End Has Come."
+Then check out "Are You Rapture Ready?" and "The End Has Come."
+I recommend my daughter's music video called The Coming.
 You may also visit our Signs of the Times Directory, and access my complete blog directory at Writing for the Master.

 Do You Want to Know Him?

 If you want to know Jesus personally, you can.
 It all begins when you repent and believe in Jesus.
 Do you know what God's Word, the Bible says?